megardn/PennLINC.github.io/docs/meta-analysis/index.md

 ---
 # Meta-analyses

-Here, you will find all you need to know about conducting a meta-analysis.
+Here, you will find an overview of coordinate-based meta-analyses of published studies.